Lemonatix/Lemonatix/README.md

   - **Python**, **Rust** and **Julia** (Rust and Julia in early stages)
   - some **Assembly** after the other languages
   - Building my own website from scratch with **HTML**, **CSS** and **JavaScript**
-- **Goals**: Keep expanding my programming skills and work on fun side projects!
+- **Goals**: Keep expanding my programming skills and work on fun side projects.

 ---